 Folding bikes use smaller wheels than standard size bikes, typically 16 or 20 inches compared with 26 inches.
 Folding is made possible through the use of hinges and clamps.
 Most manufacturers use hinges in the middle of the frame and clamps so you can lower or remove the seat post and steering stem.
 The end result is a bike folded in half, not much longer than the diameter of the wheels and not much wider than two and a half to three times the width of the bike unfolded.
 Foldable pedals are available to keep the width tight.
 The entire folding process can take less than one minute when you get good at it.

-Folding bikes are heavier than you think.
+Folding bikes are heavier than you might think.
 Some can weigh as much as 25 pounds or even more.
 The reason is that the frames must be thick because of the long seat post and handlebar stem, which make the bike somewhat unstable compared to traditional sized diamond-frame bikes.
 But this is not really a downside because the bike is not built for racing (although there are folding bike races these days); rather, it is built for getting it out of the way in small spaces, getting where you need to go, commuting, and packing it up to travel if you need to.
 They're a great investment if you have any of these needs.

 Bike riding is a terrific activity for individuals of all ages.
 It's easy on the joints, gets the heart rate elevated, and is good for flexibility and strength in the legs.
 But balance is an issue for some people, and the fear and risk of falling is legitimate.
 The solution is simple...adult tricycles or trikes.
-They're grown-up three-wheelers, and they're awesome.
+They're grown-up three-wheelers, and they're awesome and stylish.
 They're heavy duty (some can support up to 300 pounds), they have baskets for carrying packages so you can do your errands, and they provide almost everyone an opportunity for exercise and freedom of movement for those individuals who might not be able to get around.
 With adult trikes, there's really no excuse for not getting out there.